 The Pennsylvania Campus Compact (PACC) VISTA program seeks to develop and support community service, service-learning, and civic engagement programs at higher education institutions by placing AmeriCorps*VISTA members at colleges and universities across Pennsylvania.
-PACC*VISTA members work to bridge campus and community through projects in the areas of tutoring and mentoring, food access, and college access.
+PACC*VISTA members work to bridge campus and community through projects in the areas of Economic Opportunity, Education (K-12 & Post-Secondary Readiness and Success), Healthy Futures (Nutritious Food Access and Education & Access to Health Care), and Support Services for Veterans and Military Families.
 The ultimate goal of the PACC*VISTA program is to address pressing community needs, while fostering a sense of higher educational institutions as agents of community change and developing AmeriCorps*VISTA members as future leaders in the public service arena.

 AmeriCorps*VISTA is the national service program designed specifically to fight poverty.
 Founded as Volunteers in Service to America in 1965 and incorporated into the AmeriCorps network of programs in 1993, VISTA has been on the front lines in the fight against poverty in America for more than 40 years.